matteobortolazzo/its-pokebattle/README.md

 ## Database

-The app uses a PostgreSQL database to store pokemon data.
+The app uses a PostgreSQL database to store Pokémon data.

 ### Tables